Hobbit: Giant trolls join fans

-The trolls join sculptures of Gandalf at Bag End on the Embassy Theatre roof and Gollum at Wellington Airport.
+The trolls, which visited Comic-Con in San Diego earlier this year, join sculptures of Gandalf at Bag End on the Embassy Theatre roof and Gollum at Wellington Airport.

-Meanwhile, by 8am fans had taken all the prime space in front of the barrier, from Tory St to the Embassy Theatre.
+Others grabbed their spot early this morning, and by 8am all the prime space in front of the barrier, from Tory St to the Embassy Theatre, was taken.

 Auckland University students Sarah Reif and Willemyn Dagevos would be keeping their eyes peeled for Andy Serkis, who plays Gollum.

 ''I've wanted to see him since I was 10,'' Reif said.